-I kept a diary for a lot of the time I was at university.
-I have no idea how I found the time – I spent so much time in the bar, in the Ents room, listening to music, going to gigs and commuting to college.
+I kept a diary for some of the time at university.
+I have no idea how I found any time at all – I spent so much time in the bar, in the Ents room, listening to music, going to gigs and commuting to college.
 I was even able to attend the occasional lecture!

 My diaries have travelled with me in removals vans and boxes since the late 1970’s, and until Covid I never found the time to search them out, read them and transcribe them.
 They made often interesting, and sometimes embarrassing reading.